Matt Jordan - General Manager/Vice President

 Rory Blevins- Assistant Athletic Trainer

-Blevins begins his first season in Major League Soccer with the Dynamo.
+Blevins begins his first season in Major League Soccer with the Dynamo in 2014.
 A native Texan, he received his master’s degree in athletic training from Texas Tech University Health Sciences Center in 2010.
 He received his bachelor’s degree in exercise science from Calvin College in 2008.

 Prior to joining the Dynamo, he was employed by Athletico Physical Therapy, and worked with the U.S. Soccer Federation and the Under-17 Men’s National Team Residency Program from 2011-2014.

 Blevins is a nationally and state licensed athletic trainer.